-A man can easily say that his life’s purpose is to sleep with as many girls as he possibly can, devolving into the worst PUA foolery along the way.
-While a good sex life is certainly a component of living a fulfilling life, and Giacomo Casanova (one of the above-mentioned Twenty Men) did achieve a state of True Glory partially in this way (through the literary acumen he had to pass his exploits down), better things can likely be done, and Casanova was more than a seducer, but an interesting adventurer.
+A man can easily say his life’s purpose is to sleep with as many girls as possible, devolving into the worst foolery and self-destructive behavior along the way.
+While a good sex life is certainly a component of living a fulfilling life, and Giacomo Casanova (one of the above-mentioned 20 Men) did achieve a state of True Glory partially in this way (through the literary acumen he had to pass his exploits down), better things can likely be done, and Casanova was more than a seducer, but an interesting adventurer.

 And we can go down the list to even less worthy endeavors.
-Some might say that they can achieve True Glory in empty causes that simply make them feel good, or even worse, basking in attention whoring.
-None of these are worthy of remembrance, and none of these will bring True Glory, only mediocrity.
+Some might say they can achieve True Glory in empty causes that make them feel good, or even worse, basking in social media attention.
+None of these are worthy of remembrance, and none bring True Glory, only mediocrity and spiritual dullness.

-The difference between True Glory and “finding your life’s purpose” can therefore be seen as an added objective element – will your life’s work(s) be worthy of remembrance in the eyes of others?
+The difference between True Glory and “finding your life’s purpose” is the addition of this objective element – will your life’s work(s) be worthy of remembrance?
 What will others hear about you?
-While you must not live for others, this element requires a degree of contemplation beyond hedonistic drives.
+While you must not live for others, this element of the Greek kleos requires a degree of contemplation beyond hedonistic drives.
 In essence, it ensures you are not an island unto yourself, which “finding your life’s purpose” can often be an excuse to mean.

 The trick then, seems to be to call up that wartime zeal and enthusiasm and direct it toward doing something great – to achieving kleos – everlasting fame, by doing something worthy of having your name spoken of on the lips of countless generations.
 Perhaps you yourself have no need to be so remembered.
 However, your deeds should be worthy of remembrance, because such remembrance means that you accomplished something truly magnificent.

-You must wake up every day with enthusiasm.
-You must know yourself and where you want to go, and have a vision for the direction of your work.
+Try to wake up every day with enthusiasm.
+Try to know yourself and where you want to go, and have a vision for the direction of your work.
 You must make tireless day to day efforts to bring that vision to reality.
-You should want to achieve something great, something worthy of remembrance and praise – not for others, but to achieve your own immortality.
+You should want to achieve something great, something worthy of remembrance and praise – not for others, but to achieve your own immortality in your own way.
 Athena says it best in this 1997 adaptation of Homer’s Odyssey: